Watch the video to find out more

 - build the recognition of their significant and vital contribution to the health and social care system.

-The Network started as a small pilot project in 2012 and has grown substantially since this time.
-It now has more than 130 members representing over 80 award-winning charities from across the United Kingdom, with six Network events taking place in the past 12 months.
+The Network started as a small pilot project in 2012 and now has more than 150 members representing almost 90 award-winning charities from across the UK, with six Network events taking place in the past 12 months.
 The whole programme is driven by participants’ ideas and experience, with the facilitation led by a dedicated team of experts at The King’s Fund.

 The Network explores many issues faced by health charities.
 Recent topics and sessions include:

 - digitalisation and health

 - power and policy